 A student who has lost credit in a course due to excessive absences, may appeal the decision to Administration based on the following procedures:

 In the event of non-attendance, it is the parent’s/guardian’s responsibility to notify the attendance office on the morning of the child’s absence.
 Unless legitimate prior notice has been given, the attendance office will contact a student’s parent/guardian to verify the absence.
 Upon the student’s return to school, the parent/guardian must supply a note indicating the date(s) and reason(s) for the absence.
 Any student who returns to school with a medical note following an illness/injury must report to the attendance office.
-All medical notes must be received by the attendance office within two (2) weeks of the date of absence in order to be excused.
-Please note that every 3 lates to the same class equates to an unexcused absence in that class.
+All medical notes must be received by the attendance office within two (2) weeks of the date of absence in order to be classified as an Absence with Reason.

-Though we understand that students occasionally will be absent because of plans made by their family, please note that these absences are unexcused and should be avoided when possible.
+Though we understand that students occasionally will be absent because of plans made by their family, please note that these absences are not excused and will count towards the total absences in the respective course and should be avoided when possible.
 For each day a student is absent, they have two calendar days to make up work.
-Assignments are posted on Google Classroom while you are out.
+Assignments are posted on Google Classroom while students are absent.

 Semester Course*